-Nomination papers, with the deposit, evidence of NZ citizenship, candidate profile statement and photograph, can be sent to the electoral officer or deputy electoral officer by mail or email, but should they be received after the close of nominations, the nomination is invalid.
+Nomination papers, with the deposit, evidence of NZ citizenship, candidate profile statement, photograph and deposit refund verification can be emailed to the deputy electoral officer but should they be received after the close of nominations, the nomination is invalid.

-Nominations close at 12 noon, Friday 12 August 2022.
+Nominations close at 12 noon, Friday 1 August 2025.